Vasile Sfetcu: Club career

 Sfetcu was born on 10 May 1937 in Ploiești, Romania and began playing junior-level football in 1951 at local club Metalul.
 Afterwards he joined neighboring club Petrolul where he made his Divizia A debut on 24 November 1954 under coach Ilie Oană in a 3–1 away loss to Metalul Hunedoara.
 Subsequently, he went to play one season for Metalul 1 Mai Ploiești in Divizia B. Sfetcu returned to Petrolul where he won two consecutive Divizia A titles in the 1957–58 and 1958–59 seasons.
 He was used by coach Oană in 17 matches in the first season and in 20 in the second one.
 Sfetcu was a starter under Oană in the 6–1 victory against Siderurgistul Galați in the 1963 Cupa României final until he was replaced by Mihai Ionescu in the 85th minute.
 He played seven matches in the 1962–63 Inter-Cities Fairs Cup, the team reaching the quarter-finals where they were defeated with 2–1 on aggregate by Ferencváros.
 In the 1965–66 season he won another title with The Yellow Wolves, being used by coach Constantin Cernăianu in five games.
-He made his last Divizia A appearance on 26 March 1969 in Petrolul's 2–0 away loss to UTA Arad, having a total of 161 matches in the competition, also totaling 14 appearances in European competitions (including seven games in the Inter-Cities Fairs Cup).
+He made his last Divizia A appearance on 26 March 1969 in Petrolul's 2–0 away loss to UTA Arad, totaling 161 matches in the competition and 14 appearances in European competitions (including seven games in the Inter-Cities Fairs Cup).
 After three more seasons spent at Metalul Plopeni in the Romanian lower leagues, Sfetcu retired from his playing career.